eligiable/Batch/README.md

 ### MySQL Backup

-> Batch File Script to Backup MySQL Database and Compress using 7zip.
+> A robust batch script for backing up MySQL databases on Windows systems with optional compression and logging capabilities.

 ### SQL Backup

-> Powershell Script to Backup SQL Server Database and move to a Network Path.
+> Automate the backup of a SQL Server database with enhanced error handling, detailed logging, and automated file management.